Google Paid Apple Billions To Dominate Search On iPhones, Justice Department Says

 Afterward, a senior Apple employee wrote to a counterpart at Google: "Our vision is to work as if we are one company."

-Apple, the most valuable company in the world, derives up to one-fifth of its $260 billion of worldwide income due to its partnership with Google, which commands more than 80 percent of global online searches, according to the government's submission to the court.
+Apple, the most valuable company in the world, derives up to one-fifth of its $260 billion of worldwide income due to its partnership with Google, which commands more than 80% of global online searches, according to the government's submission to the court.

 "This isn't classic collusion, where two rivals agree to raise prices and each benefits," said John Newman, a former Justice Department antitrust lawyer who is now a law professor at the University of Miami.
 "It looks more like one monopolist agreeing with another company to split the monopoly rent."